RLHFlow/RLHFlow.github.io/content/posts/2025-01-22-decision-tree-reward-model/index.md

 Note:
 * `Human` here means the human annotators who label the preference data of the HelpSteer2-Preference dataset.
 Note that humans typically have diverse preferences and different LLMs are aligned with different human annotators.
 So this heatmap is just a reference based on the HelpSteer2-Preference dataset and does not imply any particular LLM is poorly aligned with human preferences.
-* Some LLMs do not follow our prompt template well ...
-We demonstrate the success rate below to let readers be aware that the metric computation for them is not as reliable as other LLMs

 **Preference Similarity Visualization with UMAP.** To further enhance our understanding of these relationships, we employed UMAP dimensionality reduction to project the preference patterns into a more interpretable 2D space: